linachoshha/linachoshha.github.io/_projects/1_project.md

 Or simply… Authentic, original stories - ones that move, linger, and challenge… I’d love for you to follow, reflect, or reach out.

 This is just the beginning.

-    ---
-    layout: page
-    title: project
-    description: a project with a background image
-    img: /assets/img/12.png
-    ---